aarongarciah/figma-plugin-typescript-boilerplate/README.md

 To develop a Figma plugin you need to install the Figma [desktop app](https://www.figma.com/downloads/).
 Learn more in the [Figma Plugin docs](https://www.figma.com/plugin-docs/setup/).

-### Available commands:
+### Available commands

+#### Development
-- `npm run dev`: starts the watcher for changes.
+- `npm run dev`  starts the watcher for changes.
 Modify the files under the `src` folder and the code will be compiled automatically.
 Then, go to the Figma app and run your development plugin.

+#### Production build
-- `npm run build`: generates the production build in the `dist` folder.
+- `npm run build`  generates the production build in the `dist` folder.
 Important: run this command before releaseing a new version of your plugin.
 Before generating the build, it checks TypeScript, JavaScript and CSS files for linting errors.

+#### Test
-- `npm run test`: runs tests via Jest.
+- `npm run test`  runs tests via Jest.
 This script runs before `build`.
-- `npm run test:watch`: runs tests via Jest in watch mode.
+- `npm run test:watch`  runs tests via Jest in watch mode.

+#### Lint
-- `npm run lint`: lint TypeScript and JavaScript files with ESLint and CSS with Stylelint.
+- `npm run lint`  lint TypeScript and JavaScript files with ESLint and CSS with Stylelint.
-- `npm run lint:fix`: lint and apply automatic fixes to TypeScript, JavaScript and CSS files.
+- `npm run lint:fix`  lint and apply automatic fixes to TypeScript, JavaScript and CSS files.
 This script runs before `build`.

 ## What this boilerplate does for me?